gudzpoz/brocatel/docs/arch.md

     - `VISITS` is set to the visited count.
     - `ONCE` is set to true if and only if the option is never visited before.
   - `FUNC.S_ONCE`: Similar to `FUNC.SELECT`, but each option shows only once, unless `RECUR` is used.
 It too, manipulates the environment.
     - `RECUR` is... complicated.
-It just yields true and makes the option recurs.
+It just yields true and makes the option recur.
 - Provides some utility functions:
   - `TURNS`
   - `TURNS_SINCE`